jahnvidave04/Clustering-Data-Analysis-with-SPSS/README.md

 # Clustering Data-Analysis-using-SPSS

-# Special Note: As this task is related to academics I have not posted the dataset or any related stuff.
-All the analysis was performed on SPSS sotware and the rights of data belongs to Professor of the course(Prof Harvir Bansal).
+# Special Note: Due to the academic nature of this task, I haven't shared any dataset or related materials.
+The entire analysis was conducted using SPSS software, and the data rights are owned by the course professor (Prof. Harvir Bansal).

 Clustering Analysis is a method to classify objects or cases into homogenous groups known as clusters.
 Clustering Analysis is also called Classification Analysis.